 How much does a deck cost per square foot?

-Is composite decking worth the extra cost?
+Is composite decking worth it?

-How far apart should joists be spaced?
+How far apart should deck joists be?

 How deep do deck footings need to be?